 “There are two crocodiles in the canal,” the old lady said.
-“I know, because I released them there last year.”
+“I know, because I put them there.”

-Yes, there’s an elderly lady in Paris who says she let two small crocodiles loose into the Canal Saint-Martin in Paris.
+Yes, there’s an elderly lady in Paris who says she let two small crocodiles loose into the Canal Saint-Martin in Paris in 2016.

-We had no idea she was going to admit this to The Earful Tower, in fact, we were doing a story about beavers.
+We had no idea she was going to admit this to The Earful Tower podcast, in fact, we were doing a story about beavers.
 But funny things happen when you turn on the microphone.

 Here’s the journey that we took as a result of the lady’s confession, which led us into the Paris sewers, to the office of a Paris Mayor, and to the far reaches of France, Australia, and deepest Africa.